 Dr. Bronner’s Castile Soap and vinegar can clean an entire house.
 They are effective, versatile, biodegradable and non-toxic.
 But the sole point of this post is to emphasize that these two should not be mixed directly.
 This is true for the Castile Soap and any acid – any vinegar or lemon juice.

 Since there have been several recommendations in online recipes and on TV to mix these two together, I want to address this topic.
 It’s not a dangerous combination, but it’s definitely moving in the wrong direction as far as getting things clean.

-Check out this picture of Dr. Bronner’s Peppermint Castile soap mixed directly with distilled white vinegar:
+Check out this zoomed in picture of Dr. Bronner’s Peppermint Castile Soap mixed directly with distilled white vinegar:

 So, for cleaning, there is a better way.
 Use the soap to clean and the vinegar as a rinse agent.

 One common complaint with using the Castile Soap, especially on hard or shiny surfaces is that it leaves a film behind.
 This film is caused by the soap reacting with minerals in the water.
 It is not actually soap itself left behind, but rather certain salts.
 When this builds up on sinks and tubs, we call this soap scum.
 Vinegar is a great way to cut this.
 So after you’ve handwashed your dishes with Castile Soap and rinsed them, dip them in a sink of vinegar water.
 Or after you’ve wiped down the sinks and tubs with soapy water, rinse, and then spray with a vinegar solution (about 1 cup vinegar/quart water).